 - Location of the company

-Due to the number of documents needed for this certificate this is the most secure type of SSL when it comes to validation levels.
+Due to the number of documents needed for this certificate, this is the most secure type of SSL for validation levels.

 Commercial and other websites

 When getting an SSL certificate, you have to provide a list of subdomains that are also secured.
 If you use the certificate for a subdomain that isn’t on the list, the ‘not secure’ warning will come.
 To grasp the idea of wildcard SSL, we should first know what single-name SSL is.
 Single-name SSL certificates (as the name says) protects one subdomain.

 Let me give an example: If you purchase a certificate for www.dog.com, it will not apply to account.dog.com.
 So with a wildcard SSL certification, the above problem is solved.
 Assume you bought a wildcard SSL for www.site.com, then it will also secure example.site.com.

 SAN (Subject Alternative Name) SSL is another term used for multi-domain SSL.
 This type of certification lets the site owner secure multiple domains and subdomains under a single certificate.
 With multi-domain SSL certificates, you can combine many different hostnames, regardless of whether they are from the same domain or not.
 Again, the best way to explain this is through an example.
 Imagine you have the following domains: